 We also perform tests that may include:

-- 24-hour urine test: This test confirms whether you have signs of nephrotic syndrome, such as protein in your urine.
+- 24-hour urine test: This test confirms whether you have signs of kidney dysfunction, such as protein in your urine.
 You deposit all of your urine over 24 hours in a special container.
-We run tests to check for traces of protein.
+We run tests to check for different types of protein.

-- Bone marrow biopsy: If the 24-hour urine test is positive for nephrotic syndrome, a bone marrow biopsy can confirm an amyloidosis diagnosis.
+- Bone marrow biopsy: If there is a concern that you have AL amyloid, a bone marrow biopsy can confirm an amyloidosis diagnosis.
 We take a sample of bone marrow tissue and examine it under a microscope.

 - Biopsies of other organs: If the results of the bone marrow biopsy are negative for amyloidosis, we may biopsy other organs to confirm a diagnosis.
-If you have signs of heart damage, we biopsy heart tissue.
+The organs that may need to be biopsied will depend on your symptoms.

 Treating AL Amyloidosis